KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 **oraclesinfo oracletxid**

 The `oraclesinfo` method displays information about a specific oracle using `oracletxid`.

-Use `oracleslist` to get a list of all `oracletxid`'s available on the asset chain.
+For a list of all `oracletxid`'s available on the asset chain, see the [oracleslist](../cryptoconditions/cc-oracles.html#oraclelist) method.

 ### Arguments: